telerik/blazor-docs/knowledge-base/common-stackoverflowexception-editing-circular-references.md

 ## Cause

-The data-bound components that allow editing (for example Grid, ListView, TreeList, and more) create a copy of the original object when the user initiates editing.
+The Telerik data-bound components that allow editing (for example Grid, ListView, TreeList, and more) create a copy of the original object when the user initiates editing.

-The Telerik UI for Blazor internal object cloning algorithm uses reflection to loop through the object properties and copy them in the cloned object.
-When the model contains a self-reference object property, the cloning logic loops again and again resulting in an infinite reflection loop and this causes the  `StackOverflowException` exception.
+The internal cloning algorithm uses reflection to loop through the object properties and copy them in the cloned object.
+When the model contains a self-referencing object property, the cloning logic loops again and again resulting in an infinite reflection loop and this causes the `StackOverflowException` exception.

 ## Solution